WcRnm/eliot-static/content/info/eliot_program.md

 ## Evening

 Evenings include a worship service, and are filled with a variety of multigenerational activities.
 These might include game shows, a concert, talent show, dance and coffeehouse or other fun all-camp activities.

-Click on the images to see what camp is like.